w3cping/credential-considerations/credentials-considerations.md

 There is a real danger of a papers-please web, where anonymous or pseudonymous use of online services becomes heavily restricted, and **surveillance** becomes commonplace.

+Privacy is a complex, contested concept, but here would include privacy _from_ the verifier, privacy from the issuer, and even privacy from the wallet or the browser.

 ### Selective disclosure

 Rather than complete documents, sites should request and users should present only the particular claims necessary to satisfy a particular intended use.
 Protocols for issuing, requesting and presenting credentials should facilitate presentation of minimal information.